elifesciences/digests/README.md

-While an article [may contain a digest](https://elifesciences.org/articles/59007#digest), a digest is also [a separate thing](https://elifesciences.org/digests/59007/a-long-history-of-lichen-mimicry) with a friendlier title, a cover image and it's own production workflow managed by the Features team and coordinated using the elife-bot.
+While an article [may contain a digest](https://elifesciences.org/articles/59007#digest), a digest is also [a separate thing](https://elifesciences.org/digests/59007/a-long-history-of-lichen-mimicry) with a friendlier title, a cover image and its own production workflow managed by the Features team and coordinated using the elife-bot.

 The workflow to get content in to the `digests` service is roughly:

-1. Features team creates a zip file containing a digest .docx file and a digest image, and they place the zip file into a bucket.
+1. Features team creates a zip file containing a digest `.docx` file and a digest image and they place the zip file into an S3 bucket.
-2. elife-bot runs an [IngestDigest workflow](https://github.com/elifesciences/elife-bot/blob/develop/workflow/workflow_IngestDigest.py) that:
+2. `elife-bot` runs an [IngestDigest workflow](https://github.com/elifesciences/elife-bot/blob/develop/workflow/workflow_IngestDigest.py) that:
     * produces a simplifed `.docx` file and emails it to the Features team for production
-    * copies the digest image to an output bucket
+    * copies the *digest image* to an output bucket
-    * copies the `.docx` to an output bucket
+    * copies the *`.docx`* to an output bucket
-    * transforms the `.docx` to JATS XML and that is posted to the Typesetter's API endpoint
+    * transforms the `.docx` to JATS XML that is posted to the Typesetter's API endpoint
 3. a VoR article zip file is eventually ingested that contains the final digest and the elife-bot will include the `IngestDigestToEndpoint` activity that:
     * will POST digest JSON content to the `digest` service endpoint as 'unpublished'
     * fetch the digest image via the IIIF server in order to include the image dimensions into the digest JSON
-4. when that article is published the elife-bot workflow includes the `PublishDigest` activity that issues a POST to the `digests` service, setting the digest to 'published'
+4. when that article is published the `elife-bot` workflow executes a `PublishDigest` activity that issues a POST to the `digests` service, setting the digest to 'published'

-In case the digest was edited in the typesetter's interface between steps 2 and 3, it will use the content of the digest from the JATS XML of the article itself and not the original digest .docx file.
+In case the digest was edited in the typesetter's interface between steps 2 and 3, it will use the content of the digest from the JATS XML of the article itself and not the original digest `.docx` file.

 ## Install a new dev package